 The first question of whether Quikiqtaruk vegetation types differ in their hyperspectral signatures can be answered using data obtained at a plot-scale or plane-scale.
 Overall plane-scale is currently the preferred means of analysis, as this could establish valuable precedence for further research.
 Here the variance in spectral diversity of Herschel and Komakuk vegetation will be compared, using an existing mapping of the vegetation types present on Qikiqtaruk (Obu et al., 2017).

 How hyperspectral signatures relate to species, richness & evenness, canopy cover, and percent bare ground will be primarily answered with plot level data.
 Initially, biodiversity indices will be as basic measurements of richness & evenness.
-Point-framing data can be used for the identification of species, as well as canopy cover and percent bare ground.
+I will use...Point-framing data for the identification of species, as well as canopy cover and percent bare ground.
 These are included as abiotic correlates, as they like have significant impact on the spectral signature of a plot, and therefore the derived biodiversity estimates (Asner and Martin, 2009), (Ollinger, 2011) (Gholizadeh et al., 2018).
 Furthermore, principle component analysis can be conducted to see which variable explains the greatest variability within observed hyperspectral signatures.

 Previous studies indicate a strong scale-dependence of the relationship between spectral diversity to biodiversity.
 Therefore, this study will assess the relationship between hyperspectral variability and biodiversity at three spatial scales: i) plot-scale, ii) drone scale, and iii) plane-scale.